 So then it comes down to choosing brother or son.
 Any mother on the planet can pretty much tell you how that is gonna go.
 But Wendy refuses to wear a wire out of fear of her brother, who has already dispatched another brother to save the family.

-In one of the most intense scenes of the finale, Wendy meets Darryl and it’s apparent she’s trying to get a confession, which means she is at a huge risk of Darryl knowing the same.
+In one of the most intense scenes of the finale, Wendy meets Daryl and it’s apparent she’s trying to get a confession, which means she is at a huge risk of Daryl knowing the same.
 But she gets what she needs from him, and reveals the cell phone she was recording it on to him, making every viewer ask, “What are you thinking, girl?”

-Like Darryl, you’re probably saying, “Oh, no way.
+Like Daryl, you’re probably saying, “Oh, no way.
 No way!
 She won’t do that!”

 Yes, way.
-Wendy shot Darryl in the jewels and then in the neck.
+Wendy shot Daryl in the Crowe family jewels and then in the neck.
 And as he lay there dying by the hand of his own sister, Raylan leaned over him and in a quiet but epic display of cold-hearted revenge, said, “Didn’t I tell you you were gonna wish I killed ya?
 Well … dontcha?”

-Clint Eastwood could not have done that better.
+Clint Eastwood could n't have delivered that line any better.
 Epic moment number one.

 So that was one casualty.
 Three others came courtesy of Boyd’s Mexican buddies, who were dispatched by Rachel (Erica Tazel) and Tim (Jacob Pitts.)
 Although they probably wish differently, they also happened to save Boyd in the process.
 But not without letting him know his day would come.